oisinmulvihill/evasion-docs/source/evasionproject.rst

 App is a special Python_ package.
 They can derive from each other and so can allow highly reuseable functionality to be developed.

-This "evasion.web" can be used on its own and is not dependant on the other parts.
-It could also be replaced potentially be replaced with other web framework such as Django_, Flask_, etc. You could even decide to use static files and javascript to generate the interface.
+"evasion.web" can be used on its own and is not dependant on the other parts.
+It could also be potentially be replaced with other web framework such as Django_, Flask_, etc. You could even decide to use static files and javascript to generate the interface.